yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 ### Floppy drives

-A period-correct 486 PC just has to have a 1.44MB 3.5" Floppy.
+A period-correct 486 PC needs to have a 1.44MB 3.5" Floppy.

 Additionally I also installed a Gotek Floppy Emulator with [HxC firmware](http://hxc2001.free.fr/floppy_drive_emulator/index.html#Download_HxCFirmwareForGotek).
 This Floppy Emulator can support up to 1000 floppy disk images being loaded into the USB drive.
 Selecting a particular image is as simple as pressing the external buttons to change the number selection.

-A HxC firmware is an improvement over the original Gotek firmware as it lets you put the floppy image files directly on the USB drive as a file instead of having to use a special Gotek software to manage the USB drive in it's own proprietary format.
+A HxC firmware is an improvement over the original Gotek firmware as it lets you put the floppy image files directly on the USB drive as a file instead of having to use a special Gotek software to manage the USB drive in its own proprietary format.

 No doubt, a Gotek drive is a modern replacement for old systems that still need native floppy drive access without the need to use rapidly ageing mechanical drives and floppy disks.

 In fact, I installed DOS 6.22 and WFW 3.11 through this floppy emulator by loading their install disk images through the USB drive.
-It saved me a lot of time and effort to write out the images to actual floppy disks.
+It saved me a lot of time and effort instead of writing out the images to actual floppy disks.

 ## Internal Hardware